NiekertDev/Discord-MCPE/README.md

 chat: Send everything to Discord.
 Recommended to keep this disabled, but it can be used.

+pureperms: Support for PurePerms rank names.
+PurePerms ranks use the prefix {rank}.
+If not enabled, {rank} tags will show as "{rank}".

 debug: Show error messages.

 ## Making a Discord&trade; webhook: